rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Session Security/Session Fixation.md

 - The assigned session ID pre-login remains the same post-login
 - Session IDs are being accepted from URL query strings or POST data and being passed to the application.

 If, for example, a session-related parameter is included in the URL (and not on the cookie header) and any specified value eventually becomes a session identifier, then the attacker can fixate a session.
+For example,
 #### Stage 3: Attacker tricks the victim into establishing a session using the abovementioned session identifier
+All the attacker has to do is craft a URL and lure the victim into visiting it.
+If the victim does so, the web application will then assign this session identifier to the victim.

+The attacker can then proceed to a session hijacking attack since the session identifier is already known.